LIV/ow-liv/README.md

 ### Performance

 [NomaiVR](https://outerwildsmods.com/mods/nomaivr/) by itself is already suuper heavy (due to Outer Wilds not being optimized for VR).
 Add LIV on top of that, and you get a nice slideshow.
 I recommend keeping LIV at 30 FPS and low resolution.
-Plus, reduce the SteamVR rendering resolution, and all graphics settings set to minimum.
+Plus, reduce the SteamVR rendering resolution, and set all of the Outer Wilds graphics settings to minimum.
 There's also a [Fixed Foveated Rendering](https://outerwildsmods.com/mods/nomaivrffr/) mod for RTX cards that can help a lot.

 ### Known problems and reporting bugs